Growing up in Germany to German parents his father, a business man, and his mother, an educator,

 privacy from global stardom Chris eventually decided to leave US5 and withdrew from the public eye.
 After going back to school and graduating from college he went

 on to study communication in social and economic context at Berlin’s art university while still following his number one passion of performing music.
 This time for

 a change on the streets of Berlin trying to find a more genuine and down-to-earth approach to his favourite craft.
 8 years down the line Chris now anticipates to

-graduate from The Cologne Conservatory Of Music with a bachelor’s degree in music in 2020 as well as from Rhema Bible College in 2019 having received a 4-year
+graduate from The Cologne Conservatory Of Music with a bachelor’s degree in music in 2020 and also just graduated from Rhema Bible College in 2019 having received

 love people using his God-given